Open-Models-Startup/docs-vite/docs/platform/api/javascript-sdk-options.md

 | `compile.action` | `'hmr'` or `'refresh'` | Determines how compiled changes should be injected. | `'hmr'` |
 | `compile.clearConsole` | Boolean | Determines if the Console should be cleared after compilation. | `true` |

-In projects running on [WebContainers][available_env_docs] (which use `template: 'node'`), only `compile.trigger` is used.
+In projects running on [iHub][available_env_docs] (which use `template: 'node'`), only `compile.trigger` is used.
 This affects the time at which file changes in the editor are written to the virtual filesystem.

 ## <var>OpenOptions</var> {#openoptions}